Ed-Fi-Alliance-OSS/Ed-Fi-ODS/Utilities/CodeGeneration/README.md

 ## Testing the generated artifacts against the main solution
 * Run `initdev` on the main solution first
 * run `Rebuild-Solution` or `initdev -NoCodegen`

-## Known issues
-* must use Visual Studio 2022+ net6 is not compatible with Visual Studio 2019